Making way for MFA

 MFA at the University of Toronto

-In order to use UTORMFA, users will need to enroll.
-If you have not already done so, you can enroll from your mobile device by visiting https://enroll.utormfa.utoronto.ca/enroll.You will be guided to download the Duo App relevant for your mobile device during enrollment.
+In order to use UTORMFA, users will need to enroll from their mobile device by visiting https://enroll.utormfa.utoronto.ca/enroll.You will be guided to download the Duo mobile application relevant to your mobile device.
 If your smart phone is unavailable or you do not own one, the University of Toronto offers hardware tokens to generate passcodes for Duo.
-You will need to discuss this with your respective Help desks.
+You will need to discuss this with your respective Information Technology Help desks.

 Logging into REDCap

-Logging into REDCap with UTORMFA will be the same as logging in to any other application behind Weblogin.
-Navigate to www.redcap.utoronto.ca and your process will be similar to below.
+Logging into REDCap with the UTORMFA will require you to follow the steps in the image titled “Login Process”.
+Navigate to www.redcap.utoronto.ca and your process will be similar to the images below.

 Note.
 If you have an EToken, you will be given a choice to use your EToken or UTORMFA.